jonaylor89/scripts/README.md

  Installation/Deployment:
  `install`

- - Scripts gets executed by JARBS for deployment
+ - Script gets executed by JARBS for deployment of dotfiles